manuelmayr/Switch/README.txt

-= FerryCore - A Query Language for Ruby
+= Switch - A Query Language for Ruby